ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 # Securing your data in VMware Solutions
 {: #data-security-mng-data}

-To ensure that you can securely manage your personal data when you use {{site.data.keyword.cloud}} for VMware® Solutions, it's important to know what data is stored and encrypted and how you can delete any stored data.
+Know what data is stored and encrypted and how to delete any stored data to ensure that you can securely manage your personal data when you use {{site.data.keyword.cloud}} for VMware® Solutions.
 {: shortdesc}

-## How is your data stored and encrypted in VMware Solutions
+## Data storage and encryption in VMware Solutions
 {: #data-security-data-storage}

 When a user onboards to VMware Solutions and orders instances, we store and manage user data of configuration and metadata that is associated with the user and ordered instances.
 That user data includes the following items.